jnozzi/cocoadev.com/markdown/RossDude.md

 Simple enough, right?
 HTML doesn't require logic, so it's easy.

 Applescript is pure evil.
 Java is like some weak melding pot that feels bad to program with, like C++, and Obj-C...
 Just...
-Freakin'.... awsome. -General/RossLeonardy, the village idiot.
+Freakin'.... awsome. -RossLeonardy, the village idiot.

 ----

 That is a weird coincidence.
-General/ObjectiveC is so awesome!
+ObjectiveC is so awesome!
 Love it!

 ----

-Update: I use General/PyObjC now.
-Don't bombard this page, but I personally prefer Python over General/ObjC now...
+Update: I use PyObjC now.
+Don't bombard this page, but I personally prefer Python over ObjC now...